25 Clever Jokes That Make You Sound Smart

 Q: What was Beethoven’s favorite fruit?

-Who knew that the opening strands of Beethoven’s Ninth Symphony were an homage to his favorite fruit?
+Who knew that the opening strands of Beethoven’s Fifth Symphony were an homage to his favorite fruit?

 A photon is going through airport security.
 The TSA agent asks if he has any luggage.
 The photon says, “No, I’m traveling light.”

 Photons are particles representing an amount of light.
 This particular photon didn’t need a suitcase because it was going to a nudist convention.

 If you love science jokes, these hilarious chemistry jokes are sure to crack you up.

 What did the DNA say to the other DNA?
 “Do these genes make me look fat?”

 This works on many levels: as word play (genes vs. jeans) and because one’s genes can determine body shape (that, plus the 12 sundaes they’re in the midst of eating).